Newshound68/R-course/Rintro.md

 # Introduction
 ## What Exactly is R?
 * A free programming language and software environment for statistical computing including data analysis and modelling.
+* Follows and supports the open-source ideal, R is released under the GNU license.
 * The R source code is written primarily in C, Fortran, and R.
 * Easy to learn and powerful (extensibility).
 * Professional graphics, ideal for scientific publications.